-Receivable primarily consists of trade receivables and goods and services tax (GST) credits.
+Receivable primarily consists of trade receivables and GST credits.
 The objective of managing counterparty credit risk is to minimize potential losses in trade receivables.
 The Company assesses the quality of its customers, taking into account their credit worthiness and reputation, past performance and other factors.
+The Company does not expect significant credit losses as the Company has not had bad debts in its history due to the regulated nature of the industry.
 The counterparty for the GST credits is the government of Canada and therefore credit risk is low.